fred4jupiter/vagrant-nomad-demo/README.md

 Showing the job logs is easy

-    nomad alloc logs 0c14d90b redis
+    nomad alloc logs 0c14d90b redis or

+     nomad alloc logs -job redis

 You can stop the job with

     nomad job stop example

+## More examples

+There are some example job configurations in the `nomad` folder.

+### http-echo

+You can plan the job scheduling by issuing

+    nomad job plan http-echo.nomad

+Run the job with

+    nomad job run http-echo.nomad